-If informal discussion is unable to resolve an issue: Emergency situations or concerns should be directed immediately to the college's Department of Public Safety by calling the main dispatch number (770) 529-2311.
+If informal discussion is unable to resolve an issue, see the following complaint procedures:

+Emergency situations or concerns should be directed immediately to the college's Department of Public Safety by calling the main dispatch number (770) 529-2311.

 Issues perceived to be of a discriminatory nature or involving sexual harassment are of critical concern to the college and should be directed immediately to the college's Title IX Coordinator: Shanequa Warrington, sdwarrington@ChattahoocheeTech.edu, 770-975-4023.